adityadev-2020/hello-world/README.md

-# hello-world This i trial how to create account on bithub and upload any project its just a step to many one so lets start doing it.
+# hello-world This is trial how to create account on github and upload any project its just a step to many one so lets start doing it.